tasmanvs/microscope/README.md

 Copy images back to computer using

 TODO:
-- Wire up camera library
 - Remove Start/Stop preview buttons.
 Just start the preview automatically.
-- Get video working
 - Get file streaming working
 - Create a Jira project?
+- Add counter for how long we have been recording
+- Disable buttons depending on internal state
+- Gracefully handle exceptions

+DONE:
+- Wire up camera library
+- Get video working
 - Get status to update